Best Paint for Furniture Without Sanding

 • Matte sheen

-You can brush, roll, or spray Fusion Mineral Paint onto your furniture.
-If you use a Staalmeester paintbrush, you can brush it on without brush marks being left behind.
+You can brush, roll, or spray it on.
+If you use a Staalmeester paintbrush, you can apply it on without brush marks being left behind.
+Get more tips on how to paint furniture without brush marks here.
+I also applied it with a brush in this painting IKEA furniture post.

-In repainting this flat file cabinet, I sprayed Fusion Mineral Paint for a perfect finish.
-Check out how I painted IKEA furniture with Fusion Mineral Paint and a paintbrush.
-No sanding!
+In repainting this flat file cabinet, I sprayed it for a perfect finish.

-Read through my comparison of Fusion Mineral Paint VS Heirloom Traditions Paint here.
+Read through my comparison of Fusion Mineral Paint vs Heirloom Traditions Paint if you’re deciding between the two.

 Where to Buy Fusion Mineral Paint